Here are Some Answers to Frequently Asked Questions about Clearwater Lights™

 What are the CANopener’s default brightness levels for your various light kits?

-The default brightness levels for the Darlas/Glendas and Kristas/Ericas/Sevinas, and also the Billie Brake Light, are provided in this quick-reference guide:
+The default brightness levels for Darlas and Kristas/Ericas/Sevinas, and also the Billie Brake Light, are provided in this quick-reference guide:

 Low Beam – Day